genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/10_web-training/04_web-training-day4.md

 30 mins
 :::

 Add the User Management into the application.
-To do that create a new route and add the User Management micro front-end.
+To do that, create a new route and add the User Management micro front-end.

 ### Front-end reporting